Frequently Asked Questions

 What if I use up all of my attempts before I can exit?

-Students exit the co-requisite-level STS course by passing the corresponding college-level course in English (ENGL 1101) or mathematics (MATH 1001 or MATH 1111) with a C or better.
-Students exit STS courses in EAP (EAP 0090 or EAP 0091) by passing the course with a C or better and passing any required exit exam.
+Students exit the co-requisite-level Student Success course by passing the corresponding college-level course in English (ENGL 1101) or mathematics (MATH 1001 or MATH 1111) with a C or better.